Leon, Nicaragua is one of my favourite places!

 The rum here is sustainably produced and is distilled using 100% renewable energy.
 So not only will you be drinking delicious rum, but you won't be harming the planet either - what a combination!

-This is one of the more unique things to do in Nicaragua so I'd definitely recommend including it in your itinerary.
+This is one of the more unique things to do in Nicaragua so I'd definitely recommend including it in your itinerary (and grabbing a few bottles too which make for great souvenirs).

-If you're a keen dancer or you're looking for a bit of fun then I recommend learning how to salsa!
+If you're a keen dancer or just looking for a bit of fun, then I recommend learning how to salsa!

 Although it can be difficult to learn, you'll find plenty of classes and dance schools throughout the city.